v76s/Clarusway/Git/Project2/readme.txt

 33 ] Later remove main.js from the staging area, we may be unsure about the changes, we will add it in the 7th commit.
      git reset HEAD -- main.js   or maybe unstage all changes by using;
      git reset HEAD -- .
+     git restore --staged main.js
      Observe by git status

-34 ] Create another folders in Project2 called "media" and "css"
+34 ] Create other folders in Project2 called "media" and "css"
      Inside media and css create files such as "sample.mp4" and "sample.css" Add "This is for the 6th commit" inside these files.

+     css: .h1{
+                 background-color: dodgerblue;
+             }
+             /* This is the sixth commit */

 35 ] git add .
      Add all the modifications back to the staging area and do the commit.